9 Interesting Facts About Bamboo

 Seasoned gardeners know that bamboo is the magic ingredient for a thriving garden.
 The dropped bamboo leaves create a nutrient-dense mulch that enriches your soil and feeds the bamboo and surrounding plants.
 Furthermore, bamboo mulch is an excellent weed barrier and a helpful addition to compost bins.

-Thin bamboo poles are strong, lightweight and supple — bamboo stakes hold up climbing crops and support top-heavy plants to ensure a great harvest and prevent broken limbs.
+Thin bamboo poles are strong, lightweight and supple — bamboo stakes hold up climbing crops and support top-heavy plants to ensure a plentiful harvest and prevent broken limbs.
 Use bamboo poles to create a wide variety of functional and aesthetically pleasing garden additions:

 9. Bamboo Is One of the Most Sustainable Building Materials on the Planet